-The assets of the Retirement System are invested in a broadly diversified manner across the institutional global capital markets.
-In addition to U.S. equities and fixed income securities, the fund holds international equities, global sovereign and corporate debt, public and private real estate and an array of alternative investments including private equity and venture capital limited partnerships.
+The assets of the Retirement System are invested in a broadly diversified manner including both domestic and international securities.
+In addition to U.S. equities and fixed income securities, the fund holds international equities, global sovereign and bank debt, real estate and an array of alternative investments including private equity and venture capital limited partnerships.
 The investments are regularly reviewed by the Retirement Board and monitored by an internal staff of investment professionals who in turn are advised by external consultants who are specialists in various areas of investments.